kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 Move Semantics
 --------------

-This Vector class serves as a motivating example for explaining rvalues and move semantics.
-As of C++11 move semantics allow you to overloaded a class\ |apos|\ s constructor and assignment operator with a new type of reference, an rvalue reference
+To explain lvalues, rvlaues and move semantics, we use the Vector class below as a motivating example.
+In C++11 move semantics allow you to overloaded a class\ |apos|\ s constructor and assignment operator with a new type of reference called an **rvalue reference**
 (see :ref:`rvalue-reference`).
-Doing so allows the compiler to always chose the more effecient constructor (or assignment operator) when an rvalue is passed.
-Below is template ``Vector`` class.
-It has the usual copy constructor and assignment operator as well as
-``void push_back(const T&)`` that take an ``const T&``:
+As we will see, this allows the compiler to always chose the more effecient constructor or assignment operator when an rvalue is passed.
+Below is template ``Vector`` class with the usual copy constructor and assignment operator as well as ``void push_back(const T&)`` that take an ``const T&``:

 .. code-block:: cpp